Deepening the Understanding of Double Robustness Geometrically: Background and Problem Setup

+We write $\phi_p(X) = \phi(X; \theta(p), \gamma(p))$ for simplicity. \end{Def} We call $\gamma$ the ``nuisance function'' of the estimating function.
+Here $\gamma(p)$ is a function from $\cM$ onto the nuisance function space.
+We call $(\theta(), \gamma())$ a parameterization over $\cM$.
+Intuitively a parameterization acts as longitude and latitude over the statistical manifold.
+Remark that traditionally an (non-adaptive) estimating function $\phi(X; \theta)$ does not depend on any nuisance function $\gamma$.

-\end{Def} We call $\gamma$ a ``nuisance function'' and $\gamma(\P)$ over statistical model a ``parameterization'', though sometimes we use these two names interchangeably.
-Formally, we can define a population-level double robustness over an estimating function: \begin{Def}[Doubly robust estimating function] An adaptive estimating function with variation independent tuples $(\theta(\P), \gamma_1(\P), \gamma_2(\P))$ is doubly robust if it remains unbiased provided that either one of the nuisance functions is at the truth, that is,
+Since in this paper, we focus on DR, all nuisance functions considered are in the form of $\gamma = (\gamma_1, \gamma_2)$, unless noted otherwise.
+Results on multiple robustness can be similarly achieved without much additional effort.
+We now define a population-level DR over an adaptive estimating function: \begin{Def}[Doubly robust estimating function] An adaptive estimating function $\phi(X; \theta, \gamma_1, \gamma_2)$ is called doubly robust if it remains unbiased provided that either one of the nuisance functions is fixed at the truth, that is,

+for any $\gamma_1$ and $\gamma_2$. \end{Def} We maybe drop ``adaptive'' here because ``doubly robust'' implies that it relies on nuisance functions.
+Note that DR is global property of an adaptive estimating function as it allows one of $(\gamma_1, \gamma_2)$ to vary freely provided the other one is fixed at the truth.
+This further implies a global property on the parameterization as well along $\cM$ and how this differs from its counterparts for estimators.
+A DR estimating function is usually the foundation of building a DR estimator \citep{hines2022demystifying, ying2023asymptotic}, which however depends further on how one estimates the nuisance function $\gamma$.